 This section, once completed, either provides confirmation to the individual that the requested accommodation has been approved or advises the individual that the request is undergoing further review.
 It must be signed and dated by the agency's DRA and a copy provided to the employee, with the original retained for record keeping purposes.
 Any reasonable accommodation may have potential legal implications.
 DRAs must always work closely with an identified individual or individuals in their agency Counsel or Legal office to ensure that potential legal issues are identified and addressed in a timely manner.
-For difficult issues or those that require technical assistance, agencies should contact their Diversity and Inclusion Specialist at the Department of Civil Service Office of Diversity and Inclusion Management (ODIM).
+For difficult issues or those that require technical assistance, agencies should contact their Diversity and Inclusion Management (ODIM).